MathiasRenner/invoiceninja-docker/README.md

 ```
 docker pull invoiceninja/invoiceninja
 ```
 That's all!
-You can directly run ìnstart to go n working.
+You can directly run `instart` to go n working.

 Troublehooting